prashantvermaiiitb/first-package/README.md

 name of the package in package json is important.

 1. this will be used while publishing the package internally "npm link"
-2. this will be used when linking the package "npm link <name of the package>"
+2. this will be used when linking the package "npm link <name of the package1>  <name of the package2>.."

 # How to publish the package
 <br>1. for this you should have account in NPM